Skip to main content

 2. Diet: Most people are also aware of diet as a contributing factor to cavities.
 There is a lot to unpack here, but you can read my blog post about whether your fizzy drink is harming your teeth here.

-3. Bacterial load: The amount of cavity-causing bacteria in a person’s mouth is a big contributor to cavities.
-This is the least talked about major cause of cavities, so we will expand below.
+3. Bacterial load: The amount of bacteria in a person’s mouth is a big contributor to cavities.
+This is the least talked about major cause, so we will expand below.

 Our doctors at Shemen Dental recommend preventive dentistry for patients of all ages, to help them maintain healthy smiles throughout their lives, and to monitor for cavities and decay before they reach advanced stages.
 Many patients only visit the dentist after the onset of these conditions or during dental emergencies that require more expensive treatment than a general preventive exam.
 Six-month checkups with your dentist can help you maintain a healthy smile at every age and can lower the risk of requiring costly invasive treatment.
 Whether you are new to the Amarillo area or simply need to establish ongoing care with a dentist, we are here to help your entire family experience the many benefits of outstanding oral health.